GfSE/SAF-Specification/viewpoints/Logical-Internal-Exchange-Viewpoint.md

 * What are the items exchanged between the logical system elements during the interaction?
 * Which requirements apply to a logical interface?
 ## Presentation
-One or more IBD featuring the Logical Elements of the SOI, and the SOI boundary, containing connectors for each identified SOI interface delegation to SOI element(s), as well as connectors between related interfaces of SOI parts.
-An interface is a connection resource for hooking on the Logical SOI Elements to other Logical SOI Element(s).
+One or more IBD featuring the Logical Elements of the SOI, and the SOI boundary, containing connectors for each identified SOI interface delegation to SOI elements, as well as connectors between related interfaces of SOI parts.
+An interface is a connection resource for hooking on the Logical SOI Elements to other Logical SOI Elements.
 Item flows are defined for each exchange on the identified interface.
 Recommendation: Use more than one IBD focused on different areas of interest to keep the view comprehensive.
 Depending on the Stakeholder Concerns the logical item exchange information might be suppressed.

 ## Profile Model Reference
 * Connector [UML_Standard_Profile]